Planning a road trip in Europe? Here are my must know tips for renting a car and driving in Europe, to help you have a smooth journey.

-To compensate for these driving snafus, I tend to park my rental car on the outskirts of any small town and walk in.
-If you're in a big European city, you can park on the outskirts and take public transportation in.
-It's a smart idea to research the parking lot closest to your destination before you arrive.
+To compensate for these driving snafus, I tend to park my rental car on the outskirts of any small town and walk into the historic center.
+If you’re in a big European city, you can park on the outskirts and take public transportation in.
+It’s a smart idea to research the parking lot closest to your destination before you arrive.

 Now we get to one of the most important aspects of driving in Europe: parking.
 It’s important to think about where you’ll park your car both at your destination(s) for the day and at your home base.

 I tend to stay in Air Bnbs when I travel.
 This means that, when booking, you have to pick an apartment with parking included or know where you can put your car overnight not too far afield.
 Your host should be able to give you pointers.

 If your Air Bnb comes with parking, you might want to ask your host about the size of the parking space.
 In Europe, parking spaces are ultra tiny.

 It’s always cramped quarters no matter what you’re told.
 The European idea of a “large” parking space would be considered quite small in the US.